What Are Merchant Account Fees

 Some of the fees that are red flags include:

-• Creative processor fee – Be on the lookout for fees that you don’t understand as some fraudulent credit card processing companies come up with their own fees
+• Creative Processor Fee – Be on the lookout for fees that you don’t understand as some fraudulent credit card processing companies come up with their fees.

-• Jacked-up assessment fees – You should be aware of the various credit card companies’ charges as some unethical providers will charge you more than what is required
+• Jacked-Up Assessment Fees – You should be aware of the various credit card company’s charges as some unethical providers will charge you more than what is required

-• Fluctuating discount rates – You shouldn’t do business with a merchant service provider who inflates their rate without letting you know.
-Such providers will raise their rates from time to time in the hope that you won’t know or ask.
+• Fluctuating Discount Rates – You shouldn’t do business with a merchant service provider who inflates their rate without letting you know.
+Such providers will raise their rates occasionally in the hope that you won’t know or ask.

 Merchant account costs